prebid/prebid.github.io/overview/intro.md

 ### Prebid Server

-Prebid Server (PBS) provides a server-side solution to header bidding.
+Prebid Server (PBS) provides a powerful framework for a server-side solution to header bidding.
 Built on the same core principles as Prebid.js, our server solution can reduce latency and improve page load time.
 A server-side solution to header bidding is required in environments that don’t have HTML header sections in which to put JavaScript, such as mobiles apps and Accelerated Mobile Pages (AMP) sites.

 When a publisher chooses to push auctions to the server side, they’re doing it to lighten the load that header bidding has on the browser.
-For instance, if five bidders are moved from the client side to the server side, the browser just makes one request to PBS, which fans out the actual five auctions across server-to-server connections.
+For instance, if five bidders are moved from the client side to the server side, the browser just makes one request to PBS, which delegates the actual auctions to the server, lightening the load on the user's device.

-Several Prebid.org members provide hosted solutions, enabling publishers to receive the benefits of server-side header bidding without the need to implement and manage the process themselves.
+Several Prebid.org members provide [managed solutions](https://prebid.org/product-suite/managed-services/), enabling publishers to receive the benefits of server-side header bidding without the need to implement and manage the process themselves.

 If a publisher would prefer to implement their own solution, source code in Go and Java is available from our Github page and instructions for configuring, deploying and testing your implementation can be found in the Prebid Server section of this site.